 Conclusion - this couldn't really be true...

 History is not based on imagination or conspiracy, rather fact and evidence.
-So if we are to re-write history to tell the story of how Hitler fled to Spain following the war, eventually settling in South America, we require irrefutable evidence and on this account, perhaps not everything we have explored is this way.
+So if we are to re-write history to tell the story of how Hitler fled to Spain following the war, eventually settling in South America, we require irrefutable evidence - and this we clearly do not have.
 Such colossal events in history always attract the most imaginative of stories (one thinks of conspiracies of the 9/11 attacks) but the ‘death of Hitler’ prompted Dwight D. Eisenhower to say in 1952 ‘we are unable to unearth one piece of tangible evidence that Hitler is dead’, Stalin to refute his death, and a ten-year FBI international pursuit of Hitler.

 And just to be clear